So what exactly does Gov. Ron DeSantis’ stay-at-home or “Safer At Home” order mean for Florida?

 You’re not allowed to:

 - Visit or work in a place that’s not an essential service;

 - Gather in groups of 10 or more people or be closer than 6 feet to others;

 - Visit someone in a nursing home, hospital or assisted living facility without contacting the service beforehand

 Perry & Young is a nationally recognized personal injury, car accident, & commercial trucking accident law firm that has cultivated a reputation for our ability to successfully resolve even the most challenging cases.
-Over 35 years of experience, our award-winning team has secured multi-millions in numerous verdicts and settlements for clients across Florida, Georgia, Alabama, and all over the country.
+Over 35 years of experience, our award-winning team has secured multi-hundreds of millions in numerous verdicts and settlements for clients across Florida, Georgia, Alabama, and all over the country.
 Learn more about our services, your potential case and rights, and how we can help by calling (850) 215-7777 for a FREE consultation.